 Ireland also has a strong tradition of university study based on the liberal arts model.
 Irish higher education is internationally ranked and has been committed to academic excellence for centuries.
-Middlebury requires that students studying at an Irish university incorporate the study of Irish Language (Gaelic) in their program, whether or not for credit.
+Middlebury encourages students to study Irish Language (Gaelic) while in Ireland.

-Irish Universities:

-National University of Ireland Galway Trinity College Dublin University College Dublin University College Cork University of Limerick
+Irish Universities: National University of Ireland Galway Trinity College Dublin University College Dublin University College Cork University of Limerick